Japan

 Best ski resorts in Japan

 If you’re a beginner looking to try skiing there, we’ve rounded up some of the best ski resorts in Japan which are also newbie-friendly.
-This year’s season isn’t over yet, so you can still plan a trip for 2024.
+The peak of the 2025/26 Japan ski season isn’t over yet, so you can still plan a trip for the first half of the year.

 P.S.
-All the ski resorts listed here conduct English-language ski classes, so there’s no need to download Duolingo on your way up.
+All the ski resorts listed here conduct English ski lessons, so there’s no need to download Duolingo on your way up.

 Where to go skiing in Japan?